Post Personal Payments and Write Off Charges

 Action Where Description

-Post Payments During Check In or Check Out PCC EHR Check-In, Post Charges, and checkout All payments with a base type of check, cash, or charge, that also have the “chuck” question set to “Yes”, are available in Patient Check-In or in the Post Charges tools in PCC EHR or Practice Management.
+Post a Payment During Check In or Check Out PCC EHR Check-In, Post Charges, and checkout All payments with a base type of check, cash, or charge, that also have the “chuck” question set to “Yes”, are available in during patient check-in, when posting charges, or when posting personal payments in either PCC EHR or the previous Practice Management tools.

 Post Other Personal Payments PCC EHR Payments, pam All payments with a base type of check, cash, charge, or adjustment, that also have the “pam” question set to “Yes”, are available when posting other personal payments in the Payments tool in PCC EHR or the pam tool in Practice Management.

 Review Payments Applied to Charges PCC EHR Billing History, oops, tater All payments of any type that are applied to charges will appear in the Procedures section of an encounter’s Billing History in the chart.
-The History tab in PCC EHR’s Payments tool also displays all payments and displays the charges to which they apply.
+The history tabs in PCC EHR also displays all payments and displays the charges to which they apply.
 All payment types will also appear in under-the-hood account and charge history tools in Practice Management, like oops and tater.

 Review Payments Made During a Particular Encounter PCC EHR Billing History’s “Payments for ##/##/####” section All payments made on the date of an encounter, that have a base type of check, cash, or charge, and that have the “chuck” question set to yes, appear in the Payments section of an encounter’s billing history, found in the patient’s chart.